pvasek/kudu-wiki/Configurable-settings.md

 ### Set the time zone

 By default, the time zone is always UTC, but you can change it.
 You can get the list of valid values from [this article](https://technet.microsoft.com/en-us/library/cc749073(v=ws.10).aspx).
+You can also find the list in your registry under `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Time Zones`.
 If the string is not recognized, it falls back to UTC.
 The best way to test that it works is to type `time` from Kudu console.

+Examples:

     WEBSITE_TIME_ZONE=Eastern Standard Time
     WEBSITE_TIME_ZONE=AUS Eastern Standard Time